jonseymour/florida/README.md

 B) You are then told that the girl's name is Florida.
 What is the chance the girl's sibling is also a girl?

 This question can be answered with: `florida --girls --florida`

+# DISCUSSION
+Since some people may not know the answers and may want to try reasoning about the problems for themselves, I defer discussion about the results to [another page](DISCUSSION.MD).